 From its design to its daily practices, the Three Camel Lodge is a model of environmental and cultural sustainability.
 Not only does it minimize its impact on the Gobi in every possible way, it also engages local residents in a number of projects and initiatives to conserve the natural and cultural heritage.
 Staff members enjoy fair wages and benefits and have the opportunity for career advancement.
 This healthy environment makes for a phenomenal guest experience, whether you’re peering at dinosaur fossils with a knowledgeable guide or watching a spectacular sunset on the sweeping Gobi landscape.
 In fact, we love this lodge so much, it made National Geographic Traveler’s list of World’s Best Ecolodges in 2013.

-Guests who reserve their space through National Geographic Unique Lodges have a number of National Geographic Exclusive options depending on which package they choose.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Three Camel Lodge, National guests have a number of Exclusive options depending on which package they choose.
 Join the lodge chef for a private cooking lesson, visit a local nomadic herding family, or enjoy an evening of stargazing through a Galileo telescope.
 See the full package itineraries for details.

 Three Camel Lodge was built according to traditional Mongolian design using natural stone and other local materials.
 The lodge utilizes solar energy, recycles gray water, collects unused water to use for irrigation, and, along with its sister company, Nomadic Expeditions, has planted more than 8,000 trees to combat desertification.